Ghini/ghini.desktop/doc/use_cases-jbq.rst

          |10000000000002140000014D050A059AC7EE948A_png|

-  ..  admonition:: search does not return something I just inserted
+  ..  admonition:: Search does not return something I just inserted
       :class: toggle

          Accession codes starting with zero and composed of just numbers, as